Job Placement for Veterans

 |Financial Tax and Consultation||Mobile Solutions|

-Military Spouses are a vital asset to our labor force as they possess valuable skills, experience, and abilities that employers dream about, but sometimes deployment and changing duty stations interrupting a spouse’s employment or schooling.
+Military Spouses are a vital asset to our labor force as they possess valuable skills, experience, and abilities that employers dream about, but sometimes deployment and changing duty stations interrupt a spouse’s employment or schooling.
 Below are some resources to get started:

-Military spouses who have professional license requirements are often faced with difficult challenges and hardships when they relocate with their military service member to another duty assignment causing employment gaps or employment interruption.
+Military spouses who have professional license requirements are often faced with difficult challenges and hardships when they relocate with their military service member to another duty assignment, causing employment gaps or employment interruption.
 Many states support license recognition by allowing expedited applications, temporary licenses, or complete license recognition.